-“Don’t judge a book by its cover,” says one reviewer of The 34-room The Brooklyn, A Hotel, opened in Summer ‘15, on Bed-Stuy’s commercial Atlantic Ave.
-And so, you’ll have to call upon your most adventurous luxury-hotel seeking mojo for this one.
+“Don’t judge a book by its cover,” says one reviewer of The 34-room The Brooklyn, A Hotel.
+Situated on Bed-Stuy’s commercial Atlantic Avenue, in the heart of Brooklyn, you’ll have to call upon your most adventurous luxury-hotel seeking mojo for this one.

 First Impressions of The Brooklyn, A Hotel

 This is unquestionably, the most disorienting hotel setting on the Getaway Mavens hit parade.
-Even Bushwick’s BKLYN House is near rising apartment buildings – while The Brooklyn is across from what looks like an abandoned factory and car service industrial complex.
+Even Bushwick’s BKLYN House is near rising apartment buildings.
+But The Brooklyn sits across from what looks like an abandoned factory and car service industrial complex.

-Except for its exterior, all aspects of The Brooklyn prove to be upscale, well-designed and luxurious; a true “Boutique.”
+Except for its exterior, all aspects of The Brooklyn prove to be upscale, well-designed and luxurious; a true Boutique Hotel.

-Guestrooms are spacious – junior suites doubly so.
-Laid out “shotgun house” style, the suite is elongated and narrow, with a sitting room that features a 55” flat screen TV, desk with ergonomic chair and a poem about nearby Prospect Park etched on the wall.
+The sitting room features a 55” flat screen TV and desk with ergonomic chair.
+A poem about nearby Prospect Park is etched on the wall.

-There’s no in-house restaurant, but breakfast in the morning is an eye-catching buffet of fresh-baked bagels, huge muffins, Nutella, peanut butter, cold cereal, hard-boiled eggs, yogurts, juice and fresh-brewed coffee – served on a lobby counter beneath star-burst light fixtures.
+There’s no in-house restaurant.
+But an eye-catching buffet breakfast is served in the morning.
+Select from fresh-baked bagels, huge muffins, Nutella, peanut butter, cold cereal, hard-boiled eggs, yogurts, juice and fresh-brewed coffee – served on a lobby counter beneath star-burst light fixtures.

-Five flat screen TVs play different channels, so sit at a metalic-leather banquette or revolving bar chair facing the morning show of your choice.
+Five flat screen TVs play different channels.
+So sit at a metallic leather banquette or revolving bar chair to watch the morning show of your choice.

 Just the Facts